jspranklemusic/ObservableArray/README.md

 ## Async

-All of the changes happen asynchronously.
+All of the changes happen asynchronously, and any reactive method will run after all of the changes have finished running in the main event loop.
 For example:

 ```
 const arr = getObservableArray([1,2,3,4], callBack)